Instance-dependent uniform tail bounds for empirical processes: Bounding in Orlicz Spaces

 for some parameter $L>0$, introduced by \citet{Wel17}.

-Clearly, to specialize the general bounds presented in \ref{thm:main} when the metric of interest is induced by an Orlicz norm, it suffices to bound the coefficients $w_r$ appropriately.
-In such a scenario, the following simple lemma can be used to approximate $w_r$.
+To express the general bounds presented in \ref{thm:main-exponential} when the underlying metric of interest imposed on $\mc F$ is induced by an Orlicz $\psi$-norm, it suffices to bound $T_r(f)$ in terms of $\norm{f}_\psi\defeq \norm{f(X)}_\psi$.
+The following simple lemma can provide such bounds.